Vladimir Bobrov: Political career

 In 2003, Bobrov became the member of the Pavlodar MasliHat.

-In September 2004, he became the member of the Mazhilis following the 2004 Kazakh legislative election from the 52nd electoral district of Pavlodar Region, and was a member of the Finance and Budget Committee of the Mazhilis, as well as the member Enbek deputy group.
+In September 2004, he became the member of the Mazhilis following the 2004 Kazakh legislative election from the Pavlodar Region No. 52 constituency and was a member of the Finance and Budget Committee of the Mazhilis, as well as the member Enbek deputy group.

 He was reelected again in 2007 on the Nur Otan party list where Bobrov served as the chairman of the Committee on Economic Issues and Regional Development.
 On 21 April 2010, he became the deputy chair of the Mazhilis after his predecessor Sergey Dyachenko was appointed as the akim of Aktobe Region.

 From November 2012 to October 2016, Bobrov served as the member of the Senate of Kazakhstan of the Committee on Constitutional Legislation, Judicial System and Law Enforcement Agencies.